-From the very beginning of his new album, ScHoolboy Q lets you know who he is: a gangsta.
-Oxymoron, the second album from the L.A. rapper, is a modern reincarnation of West Coast street rap.
+From the very beginning of Oxymoron, ScHoolboy Q lets you know who he is: a gangsta.
+The second and most recent album from the L.A.-based rapper is an updated reincarnation of West Coast street rap.

 Q captivates the listener with a tale of growing up in the streets of Central L.A.
 With lines full of vivid imagery and menacing beats, the listener almost feels as if they are with Q during the story.